Fail Safe Quick Chocolate Biscuit Cake Recipe

 - Leave it in the fridge to set for at least four hours.

-- Melt the other 200 gm chocolate and pour over the top, allow to set and decorate if you like.
+- Melt the 200 gm chocolate and pour over the top, allow to set and decorate if you like.

 For decoration we have pressed ‘jazzles’, white chocolate buttons or Smarties into the melted chocolate topping while it is still runny so that they set into the top.
 We have also glued (with melted chocolate) Kit Kat, Jive or Twix bars around the sides to create walls.